-Authors: Lloyd Fleming, Group Finance Director
+Authors: David O Connor, Director, Learning and Innovation and Lloyd Fleming, Group Finance Director

 SMT Sponsor: Adirupa Sengupta (Group Chief Executive of Common Purpose Charitable Trust)

 Geographical Scope: For all Common Purpose employees, volunteers and representatives worldwide, except in countries where the following policy contravenes local legislation.
 In these cases, local legislation must be followed with guidance from the Director, Learning and Innovation.This document will apply if Common Purpose policy is more stringent than local legislation.

 Confidentiality: Public, additional guidelines and materials are available internally

 Common Purpose, for the purposes of this policy and procedures document, considers a Vulnerable Person as an adult who may be restricted in capacity to guard himself / herself against harm or exploitation or to report such harm or exploitation.
 Restriction of capacity may arise as a result of physical or intellectual impairment.
 Vulnerability to abuse is influenced by both context and individual circumstances.

 A core governance responsibility is to ensure that safeguarding policies and procedures and associated practices are in place and appropriate to the activities provided.

 The purpose of this policy is to ensure that Common Purpose exercises its duty of care to safeguard children and vulnerable adults.

 We also have a duty to protect our trustees, staff, volunteers and programme participants (including children and vulnerable adults) from any harm that may be caused due to their coming into contact with Common Purpose.
 This includes harm arising from: